 Gifts in Honor or Memory

 Celebrate a loved one with a gift to Morikami Museum and Japanese Gardens.
 You can recognize a loved one while supporting the collections, exhibitions, and educational programs of Morikami.
-Your contribution will be acknowledged with a gift card informing the person being honored of your generosity and commitment, or if you wish to remember someone who appreciated Morikami during their lifetime with a memorial gift , your contribution will be acknowledged with a personal gift message to the family or friends you designate.
-For details, please contact Ginger Solano at 561-233-1315.
+Your contribution will be acknowledged with a gift card informing the person being honored of your generosity and commitment, or if you wish to remember someone who appreciated Morikami during their lifetime with a memorial gift, your contribution will be acknowledged with a personal gift message to the family or friends you designate.
+For details, please contact Sharyn Samuels at 561-233-1316.

-Helping to support the gardens, developing more cultural programs, and improving the life of our community is made easy through our naming opportunities.
-You can honor a loved one by naming a space ( like the theater, main gallery or the lobby), a spot in the garden (such as our front entrance garden, a bridge, gate, lantern, or bench) or even an event, festival or performance.
+Helping to support the gardens, developing more cultural programs, and improving the lives of our community is made easy through our naming opportunities.
+You can honor a loved one by naming a space ( like the theater, main gallery, or the lobby), a spot in the garden (such as our front entrance garden, a bridge, gate, lantern, or bench), or even an event, festival or performance.
 For details, please contact Alanna Keating at 561-233-1304.

 Planned gifts are an important part of Morikami’s development program.
 Over the years, bequests of all sizes have played an important role in the growth of Morikami Museum and Japanese Gardens.
 Without George Sukeji Morikami’s vision and the gift of land, Morikami and its wonderful contribution to our community would not exist.
 Another significant bequest came from George D. and Harriett W. Cornell, for whom our renowned gardens and café are named.
 You can also help ensure that future generations are able to experience Morikami through a planned gift.
 For details, please contact Sharyn Samuels at 561-233-1316.